 There is a reason the blueberry has been deemed a "superfruit" and the "King of Antioxidant Foods."
 While small in size, these berries are jammed packed with antioxidants.
-Backed by research that points to increased brain functionality, better memory, lower blood sugar and anti-aging properties, it's clear that the round blue fruit is very beneficial.
+Backed by research that points to increased brain functionality, reduced heart disease, improved memory and lower blood sugar, it's clear that this round, blue fruit is very beneficial.

 Ready to infuse your purified water with blueberry goodness?
 Follow the steps below!

 - Wash your blueberries (if fresh).

 - Place blueberries (fresh or frozen) into a mason jar or pitcher.
 You should add enough to fill 20 - 40% of the container.